Anthro - human, moto - movement, motion, motorcycle.

-Welcome to anthromoto, an ongoing research project of British motorcycle culture which seeks to capture and document the various 'existences' of rider and machine.
-Please take a look through the site and learn more about my research which combines academic study with photography to document the human-motorbike relationship.
+A very warm welcome to anthromoto, an ongoing research project of British motorcycle culture which seeks to capture and document the various 'existences' of rider and machine.
+Please take a look through the site and learn more about my research which combines academic investigation with photography to showcase the human-motorcycle relationship.

 read more »

 Motorbikes first appeared in my life in the late 1980’s where as a kid keeping vertical on a bike was a bit of a challenge, and I bear the scars to prove that motorcycles don't keep themselves upright!

 Fast-forward three decades and I now ride a Suzuki GSX-R 750 (and I’ve also learnt that motorcycles are far too expensive to drop).
 Motorbikes are my passion and I combine my love for this incredible machine with a desire to contribute to our motorcycle cultural knowledge and heritage.

 Follow our updates on Facebook

 One of the major influences on the development of anthromoto as a project was a book that I came across in 2012 whilst immersed in postgraduate anthropological fieldwork - Bernt Spiegel’s (1999) comprehensive text The Upper Half of the Motorcycle.
 In this book, the author encourages the reader to take a more 360 degree, metaphysical approach to the motorcycle by considering the way that this machine impacts our experiences as human beings, as well as how we continue to exploit it's design and use.
 In contrast to much of the historical academic research which has largely portrayed the motorcycle as instrumental to crime and deviancy, anthromoto seeks to celebrate the unique experience of connection and mobility which motorcycling brings to people's lives, work and leisure.